GinoGalotti/improv/subscribe.md

 I made the commitment with myself that the day I reach 1000 susbcribers, I will park everything and spend months backpacking around Europe (or hopefully the globe) enjoying different improv theatres in different cultures and languages, all while docummenting it here!

 Remember to activate the subscription from your email after signing up.
-Don't worry, I promise I have **no intention on selling this emails**.
+Don't worry, I promise I have **no intention on upselling this mailing list**.
 I am just happy you want to hear more about my improv journey!